wvbirder/docker-qloudable/Linux200.md

     - "-v" This maps the directory where you downloaded the AlphaOfficeSetup GIT repository to the /dbfiles directory within the container

-- **Type OR cut and paste** the following, but ***Substitute*** the **YOUR-HOME** place holder with the directory name where you loaded the AlphaofficeSetup GIT repository.
-For Example: `/YOUR-HOME/AlphaOfficeSetup` might change to this `~/AlphaOfficeSetup`, if you loaded the git repository in your home directory.
+- **Type OR cut and paste** the following.
+If you downloaded the AlphaOfficeSetup GIT files to a directory other than /home/opc/ then ***Substitute*** your directory name.
+For Example: `/home/opc/AlphaOfficeSetup` might change to this `~/AlphaOfficeSetup`, if you loaded the GIT repository in your home directory.

 ```
-docker run -d -it --name mysql -h='mysqldb-ao' -p=3306:3306 -v /<YOUR-HOME>/AlphaOfficeSetup:/dbfiles --env="MYSQL_ROOT_PASSWORD=Alpha2017_" mysql
+docker run -d -it --name mysql -h='mysqldb-ao' -p=3306:3306 -v /home/opc/AlphaOfficeSetup:/dbfiles --env="MYSQL_ROOT_PASSWORD=Alpha2017_" mysql
 ```

-- Example: `docker run -d -it --name mysql -h='mysqldb-ao' -p=3306:3306 -v /home/holuser/AlphaOfficeSetup:/dbfiles --env="MYSQL_ROOT_PASSWORD=Alpha2017_" mysql`
+- Example: `docker run -d -it --name mysql -h='mysqldb-ao' -p=3306:3306 -v /home/opc/AlphaOfficeSetup:/dbfiles --env="MYSQL_ROOT_PASSWORD=Alpha2017_" mysql`

 - This sets up a default MYSQL database using the "root" database users password as "Alpha2017_"